webiny/webiny-js/packages-utils/webiny-validation/documentation/getStarted.md

 gt:20
 ```

-Some validators may even accept more than one arguments:
+Some validators may even accept more than one argument:
 ```
 in:dog:cat:fish:bird
 ```